hammerheim-game/hammerheim-rules/3-warbands/mercenaries.md

 60 gold crowns to hire
 A Mercenary Captain is a tough professional warrior, a man who will fight for anyone or against anything so long as the price is right.
-Hammerheim offers such a man the chance to become rich beyond his dreams, though at great risk.
-But as ruthlessness and lack of mercy and pity are the hallmarks of a successful Mercenary Captain, it is no wonder that they flock to Hammerheim.
+Mordheim offers such a man the chance to become rich beyond his dreams, though at great risk.
+But as ruthlessness and lack of mercy and pity are the hallmarks of a successful Mercenary Captain, it is no wonder that they flock to Mordheim.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 4 4 4 3 3 1 4 1 8